 Entrance fee to Galeria Benot: Depends on the exhibition.

-Some 250 metres from the cathedral, this beautiful square should totally be added to the list of things to see in Cadiz.
+Some 250 meters from the cathedral, this beautiful square should totally be added to the list of things to see in Cadiz.
 Close to a central local market and filled with flowers, here you will breathe the authentic Andalusian spirit.
-Flower shops, boutiques and cafes make it one of the busiest plazas in the city centre.
+Flower shops, boutiques, and cafes make it one of the busiest plazas in the city center.

 Launched in 1838, Mercado Central de Abastos is the first covered market in Andalusia.
-Today, modern and recently remodelled, is the place to go to buy fresh fruits and veggies, fish, meat and anything you need for your grocery shopping, as well as having some delicious tapas.
+Today, modern and recently remodeled, is the place to go to buy fresh fruits and veggies, fish, meat, and anything you need for your grocery shopping, as well as having some delicious tapas.

 Address of Mercado Central de Abastos: Plaza de La Libertad.